-8 Science-Backed Reasons You Should Listen to Mom’s Advice
+8 Science-Backed Reasons You Should Have Listened to Mom’s Advice

-It turns out mom knows best after all!
+It turns out mom knew best after all!
 Here are eight pieces of motherly advice that actually have science to back them up.

 When your mom told you to dial down the volume, she actually had a good point.